• Skip to primary navigation

 You’re able to survive without a job as your passive income more than covers ALL your expenses, not just your basic ones.
 It is of course the best way to retire, but also the hardest to achieve.
 You’ll have to be earning a lot as well as having a high savings rate.

-But come post retirement, think extravagant getaways, a beautiful home, no more worrying about paying your bills.
+But come post-retirement, think extravagant getaways, a beautiful home, and no more worrying about paying your bills.

 Lean FIRE